Substance Abuse Resources in Somerset Drug Rehab, Alcohol Rehab & Detox

 There are many different options for alcohol and drug treatment.
 It’s important to learn about the different kinds of treatment programs, recovery meetings and other recovery resources you have at your disposal.

 Alcohol & Drug Rehab Centers in Somerset, Kentucky

-If you’re seeking a drug rehab center in Somerset, Kentucky or a Somerset alcohol rehab, there are a variety of options for you to choose from.
+If you’re seeking a drug or alcohol rehab center, there are a variety of options for you to choose from.
 You should first learn about the different types of treatment programs before making the final decision about what program is right for you.
 Recovery treatment programs have different levels of intensity, different structures, and different requirements.
 What works for one individual may not work for everyone, so it is important to consider your personal situation and struggle with substance misuse when choosing a program.

 Somerset Residential Treatment Programs

-If you choose to enter a residential treatment program, you will check in to an inpatient facility for 30 – 90 days.
+If you choose to enter a residential treatment program, you will check in to an inpatient facility for 30–90 days.
 Residential programs offer different formats, but many include recovery education, lectures on recovery, classes on substance use disorder, group counseling and medical monitoring.
 If you choose residential treatment, you will likely need to attend detox first.
 Residential programs are usually best for those with long histories of substance use or severe substance use issues.
-You can find inpatient drug rehab in Somerset, KY

 Somerset Partial Hospitalization Programs

 A partial hospitalization program will allow you to live at home, but you will likely have to attend treatment every day for five to eight hours of recovery activities.
 This type of treatment generally includes group therapy, recovery education, and recovery meetings.
 PHP can be used as a mid-level step within a larger treatment plan, but it can also be utilized by someone looking for a less intense program to treat a milder addiction.
 If you think partial hospitalization is right for you, there are drug treatment facilities that offer PHP.